shiv7686/Downloadify/README.md

 ### How does it work?

---> Check if the song exists in the local music folder (or the optional_download_location) --> If the songs EXISTS, do not download the song
+--> Check if the song exists in the local music folder (or the optional_download_location)</br>
+--> If the songs EXISTS, do not download the song</br>
---> If the song DOESN'T EXIST, then get the first link from Youtube for that song and download the .mp3 of it --> If a optional_extra_download_path is provided, then copy the song to the path
+--> If the song DOESN'T EXIST, then get the first link from Youtube for that song and download the .mp3 of it</br>
+--> If a optional_extra_download_path is provided, then copy the song to the path</br>

 ### Todos